vazco/meteor-universe-e2e/README.md

 There are other software that would allow you to perform E2E/acceptance tests of your Meteor app (e.g. Chimp, Nightwatch, Starrynight) but we found them really cumbersome.

-This package is using test drivers introduced with Meteor 1.3 and integrates more seamlessly with whole Meteor stack.
+This package is using test drivers introduced with Meteor 1.3 and integrates more seamlessly with the whole Meteor stack.

-Tests are started and everything is managed from within the Meteor app, so when writing test specs you can use everything you would normally use in your app.
+Everything is managed inside your Meteor app, so when writing test specs you can use everything you would normally use in your app.

 ### Installation